 This Exquisite delicious cuisine is the tastiest when it comes to preparing goat in thick gravy, and took me years of practice to master it.
 Spices are the heart and soul of Indian cooking and knowing how to use them is the key that opens the secret aroma and magical flavour, this is what I used to create this cuisine.

 Edwin Bastian, Culinary Artist

-I do know that here in Australia, goat can only be purchased at a halal-certified butcher shop, I do know most Australians are not huge consumers of goat but you would be absolutely surprised by the unique taste of this exotic dish when it is properly cooked in this unique way using precisely the exact combination of roasted spices...
+I do know that here in Australia, the goat meat can only be purchased at a halal-certified butcher shop and most Australians are not huge consumers of the goat but you would be absolutely surprised by the unique taste of this exotic dish when it is properly cooked in this unique way using precisely the exact combination of roasted spices...